In the Landscape, 1960

 ProvenancePrivate Collection, UK;

-acquired by the previous owner from their sale at Phillips, London, 2002
+acquired from the sale of the above at Phillips, London, 2002